PiggyAwesome/useless/README.md

-Yo mamma so fat that she fell over and rocked herself to sleep trying to get up
+Yo mamma so fat she sat on the beach and Greenpeace threw her in.